livechat/livechat-public-docs/js-api/_methods.md

 LC_API.set_custom_variables(custom_variables);
 ```

-You can set custom variables that LiveChat agents will see in their apps.
-Custom variables will be saved in the chat transcript, so you will see them in the [Archives](https://my.livechatinc.com/archives) even after the chat is finished.
-(Note: if variables are set after the chat is started, they will not be saved in Archives.)
+You can set custom variables that the LiveChat agents will see in their apps.
+Custom variables will be saved in the chat transcript, so you will see them in the [Archives](https://my.livechatinc.com/archives) even after the chat has been finished.
+(Note: if the variables are set after the chat has started, they will not be saved in Archives.)

 <img src="https://developers.livechatinc.com/wp-content/uploads/2015/12/custom-variables-in-livechat-u@2x.jpg" width="400"/>

 Please note that custom variables can also be set in the tracking code `window.__lc.params` variable ([read more](#tracking-code)).
-The above method should be used if you want to update the custom variables without a page refresh.
+The above method should be used if you want to update the custom variables without page refresh.

 ## Open the chat window